 Hollett was born in Oakville, grew up in Toronto’s Flemingdon Park, and has lived in Ottawa and Montreal.
 He went to York University where he studied English, engaged in left-wing campus politics, and edited the student newspaper, Excalibur.
 He is a proud member of the Black Stokes in the Downtown Toronto Men’s Hockey League.
 Hollett lives in Toronto’s Riverdale neighbourhood and has three children.
 Find out more at his Wikipedia.

-Originally from Ottawa, ON, Christopher returned to Canada to join the NXNE time from VICE in Brooklyn, New York in April 2013.
+Originally from Ottawa, ON, Christopher returned to Canada to join the NXNE team, coming from VICE in Brooklyn, New York in April 2013.

 Prior to joining NXNE, Roberts spent eight years leading VICE to become an international brand of cool as the Head of Artist Relations for VICE Media, as well as the Managing Director of the Experiential Department.
 He helped curate and stage groundbreaking VICE events around the world including The Creators Project featuring various audiovisual installations created by Arcade Fire, Animal Collective, Interpol, and more at Coachella Valley Music and Arts Festival in 2011, the multi-city SCION Garage Rock Festival, and the hugely successful VICELAND project at SXSW 2013 featuring Kendrick Lamar, Baauer, Snoop Lion, and Ghostface Killah.

 While at VICE, Roberts scouted and signed artists including Team Spirit, The Black Lips, Action Bronson, The Raveonettes, OFF!, and Pierced Arrows to name a few.
 He also worked directly with VICE artists such as Snoop Lion, Bloc Party, Charlotte Gainsbourg, The Streets, Death From Above 1979, and many more.